thiagokokada/blog/2024-08-13/01-abusing-makefiles-for-fun-and-profit.md

 Go is an exception of this rule since it is relatively straightfoward to install (just download the [binary](https://go.dev/doc/install)) and because its [stability guarantee](https://go.dev/doc/go1compat) means (hopefully) no breakage.
-But most other things I consider moving targets, and would not be comfortable to use unless I have Nix to ensure reproducibility.
+But most other things I consider moving targets, and I wouldn't be comfortable to use unless I have Nix to ensure reproducibility.

 This is why the other tool that this blog (ab)uses during its workflow is